Yagiz94/BankSphereMicroService/README.md

   Kafka & Zookeeper: Implements an event‐driven model; Transaction events are published to Kafka and consumed by Account Service.

   Docker Compose: Orchestrates all containers on a single Docker network (internal), handling ordered startup, healthchecks, and service discovery.

+  Log4j is used to log important operations in the application.
+Seperate Log files for each service are generated and processed under logs folder.

 ![system diagram](https://github.com/user-attachments/assets/fc4032be-5671-4392-acec-8aff0aaaa118)